zbouvier/SplattyBird-Tutorial/README.md

 ### Enter and exit scripts

-	Each scene can have code that runs at the begining and end of it, these are stored in the **src/scripts/** directory and are named `scenename-enter.js` and `scenename-exit.js`(where 'scenename' is replaced with the name of the actual scene).
+	Each scene can have code that runs at the beginning and end of it, these are stored in the **src/scripts/** folder and are named `scenename-enter.js` and `scenename-exit.js`(where 'scenename' is replaced with the name of the actual scene).

 The sample project already has **src/scripts/main-enter.js** created for us, so we just need to modify it.
 Inside of the `module.exports = function` we will add code that will add new entities based on the prefab we created - to do this we will use their `game.instantiatePrefab` method.